-For my beloved readers who aren’t familiar with the holiday of Chanukah, or who have heard the term but don’t know the details, here’s a quick summary.
+For my beloved readers who aren’t familiar with the Jewish holiday of Hanukkah, or who have heard the term but don’t know the details, here’s a quick summary.

 The Greeks destroyed the holy temple.
 A group of Jews called the Maccabees fought against the Greeks and won, even though they were fewer in number.
 The Jews cleaned up the temple and found only a very small bit of oil which they used to light the menorah, which miraculously burned for 8 days.
 Hence we light candles for 8 days.

 The candle holder is called a menorah.
 On the first night one candle is lit, on the second two are lit and so on until all 8 holders are filled.
 Candles are always placed from right to left, yet lit from left to right, signifying the greatness of the miracle that increased on each night.

 All holders must be the same height except for one called the Shamash.
 It can be in the middle or the end like on mine in the picture above.
 That is taller than the rest and holds the candle from which all others are lit.